Holders of passports who do not require a visa to enter Spain

 1. The European Union, Iceland, Norway and Switzerland

-• New residency requirements for EU citizens planning to live in Spain for more than three months.
-The Spanish Government has introduced new residency requirements for all EU citizens who plan to reside in Spain for more than three months.
-For more information, click here.
+• Residency requirements for EU citizens planning to live in Spain for more than three months.
+The Spanish Government has introduced residency requirements for all EU citizens who plan to reside in Spain for more than three months.

 • Passports and travel documents are required to be valid during the duration of the visit.
 You do not need a minimum of validity in your passport or travel document to travel to Spain.